DucManhPhan/basic-programming/Data-Structure/Tree/Binary Tree/Threaded Binary Tree/Basic Threaded Binary Tree/Usage of Threaded Binary Tree.md

   - Always get the parent of the node.
   - The way to insert or delete node in Threaded Binary tree different from the Binary Search Tree.
   - When you want to traversal all of the nodes of Threaded Binary Tree, use the bit variable: leftThread and rightThread.

+# In Trees and Linked List, use Sentinel node.
+Sentinels are used an alternative over using null as the path terminator in order to get one or more of the following benefits:
+  - Increased speed of operations.
+  - Reduced algorithmic complexity and code size.
+  - Increased data structure robustness.
+However, sentinel nodes rely on shared memory, which requires extra code to avoid data reaces.
+This causes sentinel nodes to have poor performance on concurrent systems.